 EMI sack the Sex Pistols.
 Bassist Glen Matlock leaves to be replaced by Sid Vicious.
 Pistols sign to A&M Records.
 10 days later they sack the Pistols.

-Sign to Virgin Records and release 2nd single ‘God Save The Queen‘ during the Queen’s Silver Jubilee celebrations.
+Sign to Virgin Records and release their 2nd single ‘God Save The Queen‘ during the Queen’s Silver Jubilee celebrations.
 Despite technically outselling the Number 1 record it only peaks at Number 2.
 Members of the band are attacked in the streets.

 Pistols tour USA.
 They split up after last date in San Francisco.
 John returns to the UK.
 Paul and Steve head to Brazil to team up with Train Robber Ronnie Biggs.
 Sid overdoses and is admitted to Hospital.